Rachel Slater

-Rachel Elizabeth Slater (born 20 November 2001) is a Scottish cricketer who currently plays for Yorkshire, Northern Diamonds and Northern Superchargers.
+Rachel Elizabeth Slater (born 20 November 2001) is a Scottish cricketer who currently plays for Yorkshire.
 She plays primarily as a left-arm medium bowler.
 She made her international debut for the Scotland women's cricket team in January 2022.
+She has previously played for Northern Diamonds and Northern Superchargers and Oval Invincibles.

 Early life

 Slater was born on 20 November 2001 in Glens Falls, New York.
 She is a triplet, and her mother is from Giffnock in Scotland.
 Her parents moved from Leeds to New York due to her father's job before she was born, with the family moving back to Leeds when she was young.

 Domestic career

 Slater made her county debut in 2019, for Yorkshire against Lancashire.
 She went on to take 2 wickets at an average of 22.00 in the County Championship that season.
 She only appeared in one match for the side in 2021, which was curtailed by rain.
 She took four wickets for Yorkshire in the 2022 Women's Twenty20 Cup, at an average of 23.00.

 In 2020, Slater was named in the Northern Diamonds squad for the Rachael Heyhoe Flint Trophy, but did not play a match.
 In 2021, she was added to the Northern Superchargers squad for The Hundred as an injury replacement player, and appeared in one match, against Southern Brave.
 She was also retained in the Northern Diamonds squad for the 2021 season, and made her debut for the side on 28 August 2021, in a Charlotte Edwards Cup match against Western Storm, taking 2/16.
 She went on to take five wickets overall in the Charlotte Edwards Cup at an average of 14.00, as well as two wickets in the Rachael Heyhoe Flint Trophy.
 At the end of the 2021 season, it was announced that Slater had signed a professional contract with Northern Diamonds.
 She played eight matches for Northern Diamonds in 2022, across the Charlotte Edwards Cup and the Rachael Heyhoe Flint Trophy, taking three wickets.
 She also played two matches for Northern Superchargers in The Hundred.
+She played one match for Northern Diamonds in 2023.
+In 2024, she played 17 matches for Northern Diamonds, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, taking 18 wickets.